 - guarantee a minimum percentage of company’s matching contributions

 BellSouth’s responsibility for these actions was to be upheld for a period of three years, even if the company was sold or merged with another organization.
 The total settlement amounted to an estimated of up to $90 million.

 Seeger Weiss, LLP has represented hundreds of clients in Consumer Protection and Securities litigation.
-If you would like to know more or you have questions about ERISA or consumer protection lawsuits, contact us at (888) 609-0805 to schedule a consultation.
+If you would like to know more or you have questions about ERISA or consumer protection lawsuits, a free consultation may help evaluate your case and determine your eligibility for compensation.